Dog Dewclaw Injuries: Everything You Need to Know

 Should You Cut a Dog’s Dewclaw?

-Some dogs are very frightened of having their nails trimmed, likely because they’ve had their quick cut in the past, which can be painful and traumatic.
-If your dog is very wiggly or fearful when you try to cut their nails, it’s best to take them to a professional groomer or a veterinary clinic.
+Some dogs get stressed out about nail trimming.
+This is often due to having their quick cut in the past, which can be painful and traumatic.
+If your dog is wiggly or fearful when you try to cut their nails, it’s best to take them to a professional groomer or a veterinary clinic.

 How to Prevent Dog Dewclaw Injuries

-The best way to prevent dog dewclaw injuries is to trim the nail regularly.
-Some dogs will need the dewclaw nails trimmed more frequently than others, depending on how quickly their nails grow.
-When the dewclaw is kept short, it’s far less likely to become broken and torn.
+The best way to prevent a dog dew claw injury is to trim the nail regularly.
+The frequency will vary from dog to dog, depending on how quickly their nails grow.
+If you keep the dewclaw short, it’s far less likely to become broken and torn.